 “I’m glad Mr. Ray is finally paying lip service to turning the exchange back on after months of squashing such efforts!

-I’m still waiting for him to finally admit FTX US is solvent and give customers their money back.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I’m still waiting for him to finally admit FTX US is solvent and give customers their money back.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram